the backstory.

 She has trained all over the world, at the Cours Florent in Paris, at RADA in London; she's worked with famed acting teachers Larry Moss and Sharon Chatten among others.
 When she is not acting, auditioning, she loves to cook and does lots of yoga!

-Naïma is managed by Margrit Polak Management & Brittney McDade and represented by Time Art in France.
+Naïma is managed by Margrit Polak Management & Elysian Heights and represented by Time Art in France.